Mymo-in-Bb/kolic-reference-grammar/phonology.md

 The umlaut is no longer an active phonological process in Kolic.
 However, it's so prevalent in its fossilised form, that it warrants a thorough description.
 It's present in many roots (like kääri, originally kári), but more importantly, it is grammaticalised, meaning suffixes with a triggering nucleus still shift the vowels in the last syllable of the root (eg. kaevra (wave) → käëvri (waves), tanna (she goes) vs. tänni (he goes)).
 Note that younger affixes (such as direct object infixes) don't trigger the umlaut (therefore jäftar (to feel) keeps the 〈ä〉 when it becomes järiftar)

-### Front umlaut {#front-umlaut}
+### Weak Vowel Harmony {#weak-vowel-harmony}

 🚧 This section is a Work In Progress 🚧

-An ongoing phonological process in Kolic is a new form of umlaut, triggered by all front vowels.
-Unlike the i-umlaut, this one is prograde and only applies to some grammatical affixes clitics, not affecting roots.
+An ongoing phonological process in Kolic is a new form of vowel harmony, triggered by all front vowels.
+Unlike the i-umlaut, this one is prograde and only applies to some grammatical affixes and clitics, not affecting roots.

 Examples: